 Grade 1 Sight Singing Exercise

-Try this free sight singing exercise to get a sense of what you can expect in grade 1.
+Try this free sight singing piece to get a sense of what you can expect in grade 1.

 Tips for Grade 1 Sight Singing

-- Get situated where you can see the exercise while maintaining good singing posture (an iPad or tablet is especially convenient for this, as you can set it right on your music stand; print this page if needed)
+- Get situated where you can see the piece while maintaining good singing posture (an iPad or other tablet is especially convenient for this, as you can set it right on your music stand; print this page if needed)

-- Use the bass/treble clef toggle if you need to change clefs; then press the "Starting Note" button to find your pitch and take 30 seconds to look over the exercise.
+- Choose the clef that's right for you under the button menu; then press the "Starting Note" button to find your pitch and take 30 seconds to look over the piece.

 - Once you've started, keep going no matter what – learning not to stop even when you make a mistake is one of the most important skills in sight singing